PVKonovalov/awesome-smartgrid/README.md

 * [QElectroTech](https://qelectrotech.org) is a free software to create electric diagrams.

 ## Common Information Model - CIM
-* [CIMDraw](https://github.com/danielePala/CIMDraw) is a Web Application to view IEC CIM files.
+* [CIMDraw](https://github.com/danielePala/CIMDraw) is a Web application to view IEC CIM files.
 Editing is also possible, with some limitations.